 To facilitate shareholders' effective participation at General Meetings, the Company holds its General Meetings at a location which is considered convenient and accessible to shareholders.

-In view of the current COVID-19 situation, the forthcoming AGM to be held in respect of FY2021, will be convened and held by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
-Alternative arrangements relating to attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via live audio-visual webcast or live audio only stream), submission of questions to the Chairman of the Meeting in advance of the AGM, addressing of substantial and relevant questions at, or prior to, the AGM and voting by appointing the Chairman of the Meeting as proxy at the AGM, will be put in place for the AGM.
-All shareholders of the Group receive the annual report, the relevant circulars and the notices of all shareholders' meetings.
-The notices are advertised in the newspapers and made available on SGXNET.
+As a precautionary measure due to the prevailing COVID-19 situation, the Company will be conducting its forthcoming AGM ("2022 AGM") by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
+Shareholders are invited to participate at the 2022 AGM by (a) observing and/or listening to the 2022 AGM proceedings via live audio-visual webcast or live audio only stream (b) submitting questions in advance of, or "live" at the 2022 AGM and (c) voting at the 2022 AGM (i) "live" by the shareholders themselves or their duly appointed proxy(ies) (other than the Chairman of the 2022 AGM) via electronic means or (ii) by appointing the Chairman of the 2022 AGM as proxy to vote on their behalf at the 2022 AGM.
+Details of the pre-registration, submission of questions and voting at the 2022 AGM by shareholders, including CPF and SRS investors, are set out in a separate announcement released, together with the Notice of 2022 AGM, on the SGXNET and the Company's website.